 Start your business in Belgium on the right foot by reading about the potential hurdles and Belgian regulations for foreigners starting a business in Belgium.

 There are over a million self-employed people in Belgium and an increasing proportion of these, especially in Brussels, are foreigners.
-ING Belgium, which provides financial services to residents and expats in Belgium, explains what you need to start a business in Belgium to make the process easier.
+ING Belgium, which provides financial services to residents and expats in Belgium, explains how to start a business in Belgium.

 This guide to starting a business in Belgium information on topics such as: